-Full TitleA Randomized Phase II Study of Hepatic Arterial Infusion With Intravenous Irinotecan, 5FU and Leucovorin With or Without Panitumumab, in Patients with Wild Type KRAS Who Have Resected Hepatic Metastases From Colorectal Cancer Back to top
+Full TitleA Randomized Phase II Study of Hepatic Arterial Infusion With FUDR and Dexamethasone and Intravenous Irinotecan, 5FU and Leucovorin With or Without Panitumumab, in Patients with Wild Type KRAS Who Have Resected Hepatic Metastases From Colorectal Cancer

 The liver is a common site of metastases from colorectal cancer.
 It is often possible to remove these tumors surgically; patients may then be treated with chemotherapy to reduce the risk of recurrence.